Best MLB bets today: Yankees vs. Astros prediction, picks, props for September 2

 Check out the SportsLine Projection Model's best MLB picks for Tuesday's New York vs. Houston showdown

-Two of the best teams in the American League begin a three-game series on Tuesday when Aaron Judge and the New York Yankees visit Jose Altuve and the Houston Astros.
-New York is 2.5 games behind the Toronto Blue Jays and holds the top wild card spot, while Houston leads the AL West by three games over the Seattle Mariners.
-First pitch is scheduled for 8:10 p.m.
-ET, and the game will be shown nationally on TBS.
+The New York Yankees and Houston Astros will begin a three-game series on Tuesday, Sept.
+2 at 8:10 p.m.
+ET on TBS from Daikin Park in Houston.
+The Yankees entered Tuesday's games with a slight edge in win percentage over the Boston Red Sox for the top wild card spot in the AL, while the Astros are trying to build on a three-game advantage they hold over the Mariners ahead of Tuesday's contests.
+The Yankees and Astros have met a lot recently in the postseason, with Houston winning three ALCS matchups in 2017, 2019 and 2022 en route to two World Series titles.

-Those interested in MLB betting at the top sportsbooks can get the latest Yankees vs. Astros odds, predictions and player props from the SportsLine Projection Model, which simulates every game 10,000 times.
+If you're looking to get into MLB betting at the top sportsbooks, check out the latest Yankees vs. Astros odds, predictions and player props from the SportsLine Projection Model, which simulates every game 10,000 times.

 Southpaw Max Fried (14-5, 3.06 ERA) gets the start for New York.
 After a bump in the road, Fried has settled back in as his usual dominant self over his last two starts.
 At his best, the veteran has been a more than capable replacement for the injured Gerrit Cole.
 Houston counters with Framber Valdez (12-7, 3.18), who got his first win in more than a month in his last start.
 It could be a long night for the Yankees if the best version of Valdez shows up, but his recent form has been questionable.